EffectOrientedProgramming/book/Chapters/06_Errors.md

 In a language that cannot `throw`, following the execution path is simple, following 2 basic rules:

-    - At a branch, execute only the first match
+- At a branch, execute first match
-    - Otherwise, Read everything from left-to-right, top-to-bottom,
+- Otherwise, Read everything:
+  - left-to-right
+  - top-to-bottom,

 Once you add `throw`, the rules are more complicated

-    - At a branch, execute only the first match
+- At a branch, execute first match
-    - Otherwise, Read everything from left-to-right, top-to-bottom,
+- Otherwise, Read everything
+  - left-to-right
+  - top-to-bottom
-    - Unless we `throw`, which means immediately jumping through a different dimension away from the code you're viewing
+- Unless we `throw`, jumping through a different dimension

 ## Historic approaches to Error-handling